douglaz/cyberkrill/README.md

 ### frozenkrill Wallet Integration

-CyberKrill supports frozenkrill wallet export files as an alternative to raw descriptors.
+cyberkrill supports frozenkrill wallet export files as an alternative to raw descriptors.
 This provides a more user-friendly way to work with wallets that have pre-generated addresses and metadata.

 **Using frozenkrill wallet files:**
 ```bash